korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 _Positions are relative to the vehicle’s home position in the North, East, Down (NED) frame.
 Use this to specify a position x metres north, y metres east and (-) z metres above the home position.
 Velocity directions are relative to the current vehicle heading.
 Use this to specify the speed forward, right and down (or the opposite if you use negative values)._

 So the behavior of frames for positions and for velocities is not always the same, which is confusing and should be avoided.
-Naming pattern is unclear:
+The naming pattern is unclear:

 * it uses three fields (`LOCAL` or `BODY`, `OFFSET` or not, `NED` or `ENU`) to describe in fact two entities: frame of reference translation (origin) and rotation.
 Futhermore, rotation is somehow defined by combination of `LOCAL`/`BODY` and `NED`/`ENU` which is excessive;
 * `BODY` frames are not always aligned with respect to vehicle orientation;